DataWorks Plus: Chicago

 The Chicago Police Department and Chicago Transit Authority are using "FACE Watch Plus" (realtime recognition) on Chicago's security camera network, which includes approximately 20,000 video cameras.
 This is integrated with Genetec's Omnicast.
 DataWorks noted they provide both "Real Time Screening" and "Facial Recognition".
-Their system includes 7 million criminal photos and states they use "the system primarily to solve crimes using probes generate dfrom street cameras, Facebook, and other sources."
+Their system includes 7 million criminal photos and states they use "the system primarily to solve crimes using probes generated from street cameras, Facebook, and other sources."

 Others

 In Maryland, DataWorks created a statewide system integrating DMV photos (7 million) and criminal photos (2 million) from Maryland Department of Public Safety and Correctional Services.
 The FBI's facial recognition system is also integrated.
 They also supplied three mobile license plate recognition systems purchased in 2007 for $60k.

 In Pennsylvania, on their JNET (Justice Network) system, DataWorks created the JNET Facial Recognition System (JFRS), which is integrated with PENN DOT's DMV photos (from MorphoTrust) and the Commonwealth Photo Imaging System (CPIN).
 This is used by the Pennsylvania State Police, Pennsylvania Department of Corrections, Pennsylvania Board of Probation and Parole, and Philadelphia Police Department.
 During the George Floyd Protests in June 2020, Harrisburg, Pennsylvania police commissioner Thomas Carter asked for images showing vandalism and assault on a police officer, stating "Hopefully, we can pick her image up.
 If we can, we can do facial recognition".

 South Carolina Law Enforcement Division (SLED) and South Carolina DMV uses the FACE Plus system, which includes the state's 8.5 million DMV images.
 Charleston County, South Carolina Sheriff is also a customer.

 The New York Police Department uses facial recognition from DataWorks Plus.

 A national system upgrade in New Zealand is scheduled to be completed by late 2020 for an estimated NZ$5 million.
 It would include facial recognition from security camera still images, criminal images, firearms license holders, missing persons, and registered sex offenders.
 DataWorks's Pastorini said "we don't make accuracy statements" when asked about the reliability of the system.
 NZ's Privacy Commissioner wasn't even aware of the installation.
 When asked, Pastorini said he wasn't familiar with New Zealand's Privacy Act.

 DataWorks Plus claims "over 1000 agencies", which includes the Virginia State Police, Wake County CCBI and Raleigh Police Department, Miami Dade Police Department, Collier County Sheriff's Office (Naples, Florida), Columbus Police Department (Ohio), Irving, Texas Police Department, and the New Jersey/New York High Intensity Drug Trafficking Area.